Last Updated on August 21, 2022

-Baie-Saint-Paul, for example, is a town that’s not only quite pretty – trés jolie in my limited French – but historic as well.
-Founded in 1678, it’s one of Québec’s oldest settlements.
-We found its legacy well preserved in the traditional Québécois architecture of shops, galleries and restaurants lining its main street, rue Saint-Jean Baptiste.
+Baie-Saint-Paul, for example, is a town that’s quite pretty – trés jolie in my limited French.
+But founded in 1678, it’s historic as well and is one of Québec’s oldest settlements.
+We found its legacy well preserved in its traditional Québécois architecture of shops, galleries and restaurants.
+Many of them line its main street, rue Saint-Jean Baptiste.

 Continuing along Route 362, aptly known as River Road as it overlooks the St. Lawrence, we slowed the pace to take advantage of viewpoints offering dramatic vistas of the big river below.

-Steering toward the precipitous Pointe-au-Pic cliffs at La Malbaie, we soon arrived at our destination for the first evening, the majestic Fairmont Le Manoir Richelieu, perched like an ancient castle above the river.
+Steering toward the precipitous Pointe-au-Pic cliffs at La Malbaie, we soon arrived at our destination for the first evening.
+It was the majestic Fairmont Le Manoir Richelieu, perched like an ancient castle above the river.

-Built originally of wood in 1899 by Richelieu & Ontario Navigation Co. to accommodate passengers cruising the St. Lawrence on its luxury steamships, the hotel was destroyed by fire in 1928 and was soon rebuilt of stone to its present configuration.
+It was built originally of wood in 1899 by Richelieu & Ontario Navigation Co. to accommodate passengers cruising the St. Lawrence on its luxury steamships.
+Unfortunately, the hotel was destroyed by fire in 1928 and was soon rebuilt of stone to its present configuration.

-We enjoyed a late-afternoon round of golf on the resort’s verdant and well-manicured 27-hole course, dined from the delectable Brasserie Française menu at Le Saint-Laurent Restaurant and, to round out a memorable evening, engaged in some reasonably sensible gaming at the adjacent Casino de Charlevoix.
+We enjoyed a late-afternoon round of golf on the resort’s verdant and well-manicured 27-hole course.
+Later we dined from the delectable Brasserie Française menu at Le Saint-Laurent Restaurant.
+And, to round out a memorable evening, engaged in some reasonably sensible gaming at the adjacent Casino de Charlevoix.

 Saguenay Fjord In All Its Grandeur